oracle/oracle-database-operator/docs/sidb/README.md

 This secret can be created using the following sample command:

-    kubectl create secret generic pwd-secret --from-literal=oracle_pwd="SamplePWD#123"
+    kubectl create secret generic admin-secret --from-literal=oracle_pwd="ChangeOnInstall_1"

-The above command will create a secret having name as `pwd-secret` with key `oracle_pwd` mapped to the actual password specified in the command.
+The above command will create a secret having name as `admin-secret` with key `oracle_pwd` mapped to the actual password specified in the command.

 ### List Databases